DAC/AMPJK FavouriteMid PriceReviewWoE

 Questyle engineers have enhanced the output signal by adding two Current Mode Amplification (CMA) SiPs (“System in Package”: each with two independent amplification circuits) to achieve the Questyle sound, which is characterized by ultra low distortion, a very low noise floor and very low output impedance of around 1 ohm.
 This low-voltage configuration is further meant to minimize power consumption, beneficial for mobile use.

-The reason why Questyle did not bypass the SoC’s amp altogether is because that’s virtually impossible.
+The reason why Questyle did not bypass the all-in-one’s amp altogether is because that’s virtually impossible.
 And the reason why they didn’t use a pure DAC chip such as the ES9038 is size – it is simply too big.
 The ES9281Pro chip also features a USB module.
 Therefore, size and performance dictated the choice of chip.

 The M15 offers both balanced (4.4 mm) and single-ended (3.5 mm) circuits.